 We use information about who has access to your repo and organization in order to limit who has access to your CodeSee Maps.
-That way, all those and only those who have access to your repo will have access to your Maps about that repo.
+That way, all those and only those who have access to your repo can have access to your Maps about that repo

 This message "Act on your behalf" appears when you connect your GitHub identity to CodeSee.
 It is, unfortunately, very misleading.
 CodeSee only requests the permissions as described above (which you can see on your installation page.

 These permissions are not granted when you click the button as appears above.
 They are only granted on a per-repository / per-organization basis when you connect the CodeSee GitHub App with that org or repo.
 GitHub's documentation explains this in more depth.